 Tennessee special education lawyers ensure that every child receives the educational benefits they need in Nashville, Chattanooga, Memphis, and Jackson

 The Individuals with Disabilities Education Act of 2004 (IDEA) guarantees qualified disabled children free, appropriate public education.
 This is defined as “special education and related services that are provided at the public’s expense under public supervision and direction, and which meet the standards of the State’s educational agency.”
 It must include appropriate preschool, elementary, or secondary school education in the state and be in conformity with an individualized education program (IEP), together with parental participation for each disabled child.

 The objectives of IDEA and IEPs are to meet the unique needs of each disabled child, prepare them for further education, employment, and independent living, and to accomplish this in neighborhood schools rather than in specialized schools or institutions.
-For these purposes “neighborhood schools” include private, publicly funded, and charter schools.
+For these purposes “neighborhood schools” include private, publically funded, and charter schools.
 States are eligible for federal funding if they submit a fiscal plan that assures the federal government that they have in place policies that meet IDEA’s various conditions.

 If your child has a disability and has been denied the needed supports and services, or is being segregated because of his or her disability, you should seek the counsel of a Tennessee special education attorney.
 The lawyers at Gilbert Russell McWherter Scott Bobbitt, PLC have a distinguished record of advocacy on behalf of special needs children.
 Trust the Gilbert Firm to assert your rights and those of your child.

 How does the law protect children with special needs when parents, educators, and administrators disagree?